...

 Is AirDNA worth the money?

-For property investors making purchase decisions, yes — absolutely.
+For property investors making purchase decisions, yes, absolutely.
 The data quality and depth justify the subscription cost when you’re evaluating six-figure investments.
 For arbitrage operators or first-time hosts, probably not at first.
 Start with free tools, and upgrade to AirDNA when your time is worth more than the subscription cost.
 Most operators hit that point around 3-5 active units.

 What’s the best free Airbnb analytics tool?

-There’s no single “best” free tool — it’s a combination.
+There’s no single “best” free tool.
+It’s a combination.
 Rabbu’s free calculator for quick revenue estimates, manual Airbnb search for competitive analysis, Zillow for rent data, and Google Trends for market demand.
 Used together, these free methods give you roughly 80% of what a paid tool provides.
 The 20% gap is mostly historical data depth and time savings.

 How accurate are Airbnb revenue estimate tools?